hknutzen/Netspoc/technical.markdown

 object.

-Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `cluster_exit` to all loop objects of the cluster.
+Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `clusterExit` to all loop objects of the cluster.

 *Possible addition: Picture of clustering*